Skip to main content

 • Perform packet captures to confirm ARP requests are replied to, from the upstream gateway.

 • Switch to DHCP.
-The error message can only be displayed if the Meraki device has found another working IP address.
+The error message will only be displayed if the Meraki device has found another working IP address.
 If you switch the IP assignment to DHCP instead of static IP, the device will use the current addressing.
 The error will go away over time.
-Remember, only specify a VLAN tag if you know what it should be.
+You should only specify a VLAN tag if you know what it should be.

 Device(s) VLAN Mismatch